Stuycs-K/p03-final-09f-chens-sarkerd/README.md

 [EXTRA FEATURES] (check mark means done, will only do if we have time)
 - handle multiple games (ex.
 2 clients connect, game 1, third client connects and waits for fourth client to start game 2 and so on) ✔️
-- handle early disconnects (win by default)
+- handle ragequitting (win by default) ✔️
+ - does NOT work if you quit during ship placement. that is not ragequitting.

 ### Instructions:

+clone the repo.

-open a server.
+open a server (./server).

-first client(P1) connects to server.
+first client(P1) connects to server (./client).

-second client(P2) connects to server.
+second client(P2) connects to server (./client).

 client prompts for the two ship locations, one at a time. players type in where the ships are.